Julie Smithwick, Executive Director

 Terri is a farmer, mother of two sons, caregiver, political activist, community organizer, church leader, and kayaker.

-Cartia Higgins, CCHA
+Cartia Higgins, CCHW

 Cartia Higgins has over a decade of experience working in the healthcare field serving in several communities helping the underserved population.
 She is an experienced community health worker who has developed a passion for helping others.
 She is also a part of the Community Health Worker National and State Associations.